Skip to content

 + (max(y_all) - min(y_all))

-* (constants.DEFAULT_Y_MARGINS[0] + self.extra_y_margin[0]),
+* (self.constants.DEFAULT_Y_MARGINS[0] + self.extra_y_margin[0]),

 max(y_all)